-Have you been hurt by a defective product in Miami, FL?
+Have you been hurt by a defective product in Miami, Florida?
 When a distributor or manufacturer allows a dangerous product onto the market, they can be held liable when consumers are hurt.
 Call an experienced Miami product liability lawyer at Shaked Law Personal Injury Lawyers at (305) 937-0191.
 We will fight to seek compensation for your pain, lost wages, and other losses.

 Shaked Law Personal Injury Lawyers has represented injured consumers in Miami-Dade County since 2007.
 In that time, we’ve won hundreds of millions in compensation for our clients.
 Contact our law office in Miami, Florida, to schedule a free case review to find out how we might be able to help you, too.

 How Shaked Law Personal Injury Lawyers Can Help if You Have Been Hurt by a Dangerous Product

 Shaked Law Personal Injury Lawyers is committed to holding manufacturers and distributors accountable when they release defective products to unsuspecting consumers.
 Proving a product liability case on your own is more challenging than you may realize, no matter how obvious the defect.
 An experienced personal injury lawyer will help you level the playing field against well-funded manufacturers to seek fair compensation.

 Our law office was founded by Sagi Shaked Esq., one of the youngest lawyers to recover a multi-million-dollar verdict for a client.
 Our Miami personal injury attorneys have a combined century of experience to put to work building your case.